ventingorg/venting/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Project
-The name of the project.
+The full name of the project.

 ### Describe the bug
 A clear and concise description of what the bug is.